petrus-v/buttervolume/README.rst

-You can receive data from a remote volume, so in case there is a volume on the remote host with the **same name**, it will get new and most recent data from the distantant volume and replace in the local volume.
+You can receive data from a remote volume, so in case there is a volume on the remote host with the **same name**, it will get new and most recent data from the distant volume and replace in the local volume.
 Before running the ``rsync`` command a snapshot is made on the locale machine to manage recovery::

     $ buttervolume sync <volume> <host1> [<host2>][...]